Is Hycroft Mining Holding Corporation (HYMC) a Keeper?

-Hycroft Mining Holding Corporation (NASDAQ:HYMC) went down by -7.69% from its latest closing price compared to the recent 1-year high of $3.98.
-The company’s stock price has collected 6.45% of gains in the last five trading sessions.
+Hycroft Mining Holding Corporation (NASDAQ:HYMC) went up by 7.94% from its latest closing price compared to the recent 1-year high of $3.98.
+The company’s stock price has collected 3.03% of gains in the last five trading sessions.
 The Wall Street Journal reported on 03/15/22 that A New Meme-Stock Frenzy Led AMC to Gold Mine Stake

 Is It Worth Investing in Hycroft Mining Holding Corporation (NASDAQ :HYMC) Right Now?